Videocassette recorder: Legal challenges

+Flying erase head

+Some high-end VCRs featured a flying erase head integrated alongside the video and Hi-Fi heads on the spinning drum.
+The head erases the old signal just before the new signal is recorded, enabling clean cuts and video inserts.
+The head is 40 microns wide, erasing both fields of video, removing the need for another head.Unlike the stationary full width erase head, the flying erase head eliminates chroma interference at the beginning of a new recording, as it erases the video almost immediately before being written to the tape.

 Shortcomings

-The video cassette recorder is sensitive to changes in temperature and humidity.
-If the machine (or tape) was moved from a hot to a colder environment there could be condensation of moisture on the internal parts, such as the rotating video head drum.
+Video cassette recorders are sensitive to changes in temperature and humidity.
+If the machine (or tape) is moved from a hot to a colder environment, there could be condensation of moisture on the internal parts, such as the rotating video head drum.
 Some later models were equipped with a dew warning which would prevent operation in this case, but it could not detect moisture on the surface of a tape.
 The presence of moisture between the tape and the rotating head drum increases friction which prevents correct operation and can cause damage to both the recording device and the tape.
 In extreme cases, if the dew sensor fails to function and stop the video recorder, moisture can cause the tape to stick to the spinning video head.
 This can pull a large amount of tape from the cassette before the head drum stops spinning.
 The tape will be extensively damaged, the video heads will often become clogged, and the mechanism may be unable to eject the cassette.
 The dew sensor itself is mounted very close to the video head drum.
 Contrary to how one might expect this to behave, the sensor increases its resistance when moisture is present.
 Poor contacts on the sensor can therefore be a cause of random dew sensor warnings.
 Usually, a "DEW" indicator or error code lights up on the display of most VCRs/camcorders, and on some, a buzzer may sound.

 Magnetic tapes could be mechanically damaged when ejected from the machine due to moisture or other problems.
 Rubber drive belts and rollers hardened with age, causing malfunctions.